 Kathryn Jones, a designer at Murals Wallpaper, notes:

 "Subconscious designing allows us to dig deeper, guided by our intuition.
 Painting gives fluid layers which creates various colours and shades, creating abstraction with no figurative reference.
 We love the process of making things by hand and getting in the studio.
-We're then able to digitise our products, so that they can been seen on a large scale, with all the textures enhanced."
+We're then able to digitise our products, so that they can be seen on a large scale, with all the textures enhanced."

 The above methods allowed the designs to be more free flowing and expressive than the previous watercolour range.